edterbak/NodeRed_Heishamon_control/README.md

 1: The heishamon module working with your heatpump.<br/>
 2: A functional MQTT broker.
 (Mosquitto/HiveMQ/etc)<br/>
 3: A functional NodeRed instance. <br/>
-4: Heatpump in DIRECT mode. see FAQ "How should I configure the Remote Controller for use with this Node Red Flow?"<br/>
+4: Heatpump in DIRECT mode.
+(See FAQ "How should I configure the Remote Controller for use with this Node Red Flow?")<br/>

 <br/>
 1: Obviously, you need the heishamon module connected to your heatpump and have it functional.
 Without this module, you can stop reading. 😄 See this site to get one: https://www.tindie.com/stores/thehognl/ <br/><br/>